Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- (The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z) )

 ### Media
-- The photos used in this site were obtained from ...
+-

 ### Acknowledgements

-- I received inspiration for this project from X
+-